Kansas City Blues (1885–1901): Western League/Western Association 1890–1901

-Continuing 1896 Western League play, the Kansas City Blues placed 5th in the eight–team league.
-With a record of 69–66 under Jim Manning, Kansas City finished 19.5 games behind the 1st place Minneapolis Millers in the final standings.
+Continuing 1896 Western League play, the Blues placed fifth in the eight-team league.
+With a record of 69–66 under Manning, Kansas City finished 19½ games behind first place Minneapolis Millers in the final standings.

-After many seasons of success on the field, the 1897 Kansas City Blues team suffered a losing season and placed 7th in the standings.
-The Blues finished the Western League season with a 40–99 record, finishing 60.0 games behind the 1st place Indianapolis Indians, as Jim Manning again served as manager.
+After many seasons of success on the field, the 1897 Blues team suffered a losing season and placed seventh in the standings.
+The team finished the Western League season with a 40–99 record, finishing 60 games behind first place Indianapolis Indians, as Manning again served as manager.

-The 1898 Kansas City Blues rebounded from a poor 1898 season to capture the 1898 Western League Championship.
-Kansas City finished the 1898 season with a record of 88–51 as Jim Manning led the team to the championship.
-The Blues finished 1.5 games ahead of the 2nd place Indianapolis Hoosiers in the final standings.
+The 1898 Blues rebounded to capture the Western League championship.
+Kansas City finished the season with a record of 88–51 as Manning led the team to the championship.
+The Blues finished 1½ games ahead of second place Indianapolis Hoosiers in the final standings.